Vitamin B3 (niacin, nicotinic acid)

 Vitamin B3 supplements are available as a single vitamin, as part of a B group complex supplement, or within a general multivitamin and mineral supplement.
 The amount provided in supplements range from 0.25mg to 150mg per day in general supplements, and up to 250mg of nicotinamide as a single dose supplement.

-There’s a lack of evidence for the use of vitamin B3 supplements during pregnancy or breastfeeding.
 If you are pregnant choose supplements specific for pregnancy and avoid single nutrient supplements.

 Vitamin B3 warnings